wp-plugins/tweet-old-post/readme.txt

 - added provision to select if you want to shorten the URL or not.
 - Cleaned other options.

+**New in v3.0**
+- added OAuth authentication
+- user defined intervals
+- may not work under php 4 requires php 5

 == Installation ==